TouchBistro/tb/README.md

 ## Commands

 `tb` comes with a lot of convenient commands.
-See the documentation [here](docs/commands.md) to learn more about the various features offerd by tb.
+See the documentation [here](docs/commands.md) to learn more about the various features offered by tb.

 Run `tb --help` to see the commands available.
 Run `tb <cmd> --help` to get help on a specific command.